Confluence Alternatives

 3. Recreate your space hierarchy in Slite channels and verify a sample of imported pages.

-4. Cancel Confluence once 30 days have passed without missing-page reports from the team.
+4. Run 30 days of side-by-side use to surface missing-page reports from the team.

 Not for: Pass on Slite if Jira tickets need to link directly to wiki pages with smart links; Confluence's Atlassian integration is shaped tighter for that case.